How to Starve Cancer (Jane McClelland)

 Low-Cost Medications that Starve Cancer

-During her research on how to starve cancer, McClelland came across several off-patent drugs that cut off cancer cells’ fuel sources, allowing cancer patients to starve cancer cells without starving the rest of their bodies.
+During her research on how to starve cancer, McClelland discovered a range of off-patent drugs that could effectively cut off cancer cells’ fuel sources.
+These medications offered an option for cancer patients to starve cancer cells without compromising the rest of their bodies.

 Dipyridamole: A cardiovascular drug that stops proteins from getting into cancer cells.